mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 ### 2.3 Security

+The solution automatically configures the following security features by default.
+These configurations are uneditable in the _azuredeploy.parameters.json_ file.

+#### 2.3.1 WAF - Application Gateway

-+ The solution locks down all subnets with a top-level DenyAll with a weight of 100 by default
++ **WAF**:The solution locks down all subnets with a top-level DenyAll with a weight of 100 by default
-+ Generates a secure pasword for Azure SQL and stores it as a secret in Azure KeyVault
-+ Applies Firewall Roles to lock down incoming traffic to Azure SQL only from provisioned ASE Outbound IP addresses
++ **WAF**:Deploys Application Gateway with WAF turned on in prevention mode with OWASP rulest 3.0
-+ Configures Backend Pools for the Application Gateway to communicate only on Ports 80 and 443 for the ASE ILB IP addresses
++ **WAF**:Configures Backend Pools for the Application Gateway to communicate only on Ports 80 and 443 for the ASE ILB IP addresses

+#### 2.3.2 ILB ASE w/ Web Apps

++ **ASE**:Configures Inbound Traffic for the ASE Subnet to match requirements listed [here](https://docs.microsoft.com/en-us/azure/app-service-web/app-service-app-service-environment-control-inbound-traffic)
++ **ASE**:Configures Outbound Traffic for the ASE Subnet to match requirements listed [here](https://docs.microsoft.com/en-us/azure/app-service-web/app-service-app-service-environment-network-configuration-expressroute#required-network-connectivity)
++ **ASE**:Blocks all FTP/FTPS 'deployment' access ports to ASE environments
-+ Blocks all FTP/FTPS 'deployment' access to ASE environments
++ **ASE**:Blocks all FTP/FTPS 'deployment' access ports to ASE environments

+#### 2.3.3 ILB ASE w/ Api Apps

+Same as above

+#### 2.3.4 Redis Cache

-+ Restricts Azure Redis Cache communication only with the ASE Subnets
++ **Redis Cache**:Restricts Azure Redis Cache communication only with the ASE Subnets
-+ Turns off non-SSL endpoints for Azure Redis Cache
++ **Redis Cache**:Turns off non-SSL endpoints for Azure Redis Cache
-+ Deploys Application Gateway with WAF turned on in prevention mode with OWASP rulest 3.0

-#### 2.3.1 Virtual Network

-#### 2.3.2 WAF - Application Gateway

-#### 2.3.3 ILB ASE w/ Web Apps

-#### 2.3.4 ILB ASE w/ Api Apps

-#### 2.3.5 Redis Cache

-#### 2.3.6 Azure SQL
+#### 2.3.5 Azure SQL

++ **Azure SQL**:Configures Azure SQL to use Transperent Disk Encryption
++ **Azure SQL**:Generates a secure pasword for Azure SQL and stores it as a secret in Azure KeyVault
++ **Azure SQL**:Applies Firewall Roles to lock down incoming traffic to Azure SQL only from provisioned ASE Outbound IP addresses

 #### 2.3.7 KeyVault

-#### 2.3.8 Passwords & Secrets
++ **KV**:Provisions and automatically configures a Vault with a _uniquestring_ password for Azure SQL

 ## NIST 800-66 Assurance Security Compliance Matrix